romainducrocq/wheelcc/README.md

 ### Linker

 There is no built-in linker, the compiler outputs assembly that is then linked with gcc/ld.
 That output follows the System-V ABI, which allows to link other libraries pre-compiled with gcc (or other compilers) with the `-L` and `-l` command-line options and use them at runtime in a program compiled by wheelcc.
 This also allows to link the C standard library method APIs which declarations are supported by the current implementation of wheelcc.
-(TBD, it is planned to support fasm as an alternative linker to produce very small executables.)

 ### Standard library